rossfrank/Dynasty-Constitution/README.md

 – shotgun 5 beers

 ##### Roster Cutdown #####
-- All Rosters need to be cutdown to a valid roster the day after the NFL Roster Cutdown day
+- All Rosters need to be cut to a valid roster by 8PM Eastern the day after the NFL Roster Cutdown day
-- This will be announced in #announcements-dynasty before the day
+- The date will be announced in #announcements-dynasty after the draft
-- If Roster cutdown isn't complete by the day after the deadline the commissioner will start cutting players based on the players drafted in the previous draft in reverse order.
+- If roster cutdown isn't complete by the day after the deadline the commissioner will start cutting players based on the players drafted in the previous draft in reverse order.
-No Commissioner cuts can happen without a warning sent both to the member and the league
+- No Commissioner cuts can happen without a warning sent to both the member and the league

 ##### IR Rules #####
 - The following statuses will be IR eligible